SamyMekk/SamyMekk/README.md

 ## About Me

-I am Mekkaoui Samy, a technology and science enthusiast.
-I love exploring new research areas and sharing my knowledge with the community.
-Outside of work, here are some of my passions:

-- **Traveling**: Discovering new cultures and landscapes.
-- **Sports**: Playing football and tennis.
 I'm currently a 24-year-old student at ENSAE Paris in my Master 2 Degree.
 I specialize in Actuarial and Financial Science, which also involves a deep knowledge of statistics, stochastic calculus, and programming.
 On this GitHub, you may find various projects that I completed during my university studies.

+- **Traveling**: Discovering new cultures and landscapes.
+- **Sports**: Playing football and tennis.

 Contact : samy.mekkaoui@ensae.fr